george-hawkins/snippets/python-venv.md

 Note: even if you use venvs, you can still end up with this type of problem, e.g. if you used both cryptography and html5lib together in a single project, there's no getting around the fact that you may have difficulties satisfying the transitive dependency versions.
 Luckily this generally isn't an issue for popular packages that are kept up-to-date - you more often run into this issue if installing one package now and another several months later, once the world and the underlying dependencies have moved on.

 Luckily things aren't quite as extreme as the Javascript world where it's very common for packages to pull in huge numbers of additional dependencies.
-In the Python world most packages pull in a relatively small amount of additional dependencies.
+In the Python world most packages pull in a relatively small number of additional dependencies.

 For reasons that aren't clear to me this whole problem seems to have become less of an issue over the years - perhaps this reflects a more mature Python ecosystem.
 Back-in-the-day getting a compatible set of transitive dependencies for a mid-sized project, with a reasonable number of direct dependencies, could be a nightmare and you'd end up using a tool like Conda.